okeeffed/developer-notes/manual/System-Design/Glossary.md

 When a hash table is resized, only `k/n` keys need to be remapped where `k` is the total number of keys and `n` the total number of servers.

 Note that in a caching system using the `modulo` as the hash function, all keys need to be remapped.

+### How does it work?

+1. Given a list of cache servers, hash them to integers in the range.
+2. To map a key to a server:
+   - Hash it to a single integer.
+   - Move clockwise on the ring until finding the first cache it encounters.

+That cache is the one that contains the key.
+See animation below as an example: key1 maps to cache A; key2 maps to cache C.